joshrwhite/CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to follow the videos to see if I could replicate what was happening on my own and then seek out other architecture and compiling methods for the best autonomous drive.

-After getting a good response from initial attempts, my first step was to use a convolution neural network model similar to the NVIDIA approach because the Udacity team and other classmates havefound luck with this approach.
+After getting a good response from initial attempts, my first step was to use a convolution neural network model similar to the NVIDIA approach because the Udacity team and other classmates have found luck with this architecture.
 I also added a plethora of ELU activations due to some other suggestions by colleagues.

-To combat the overfitting, I modified the model so that I could 1) generate some of my own data and use it in the training process and 2) use the `model.fit_generator()` command to try out (even if it took longer for each epoch.
+To combat the overfitting, I modified the model so that I could 1) generate some of my own data and use it in the training process and 2) use the `model.fit_generator()` command to try out (even if it took longer for each epoch).

 The final step was to run the simulator to see how well the car was driving around track one.
 Even though the steering was shaky, and not as smooth as I'd like it to be, I got a successful lap around the track.